sureshvenkatesan/jas_helm_install/README.md

 ```
 ---

+#### e) Tuning as per KB
-5. The tuning configuration in KB [How do I tune Artifactory for heavy loads?](https://jfrog.com/help/r/how-do-i-tune-artifactory-for-heavy-loads/how-do-i-tune-artifactory-for-heavy-loads) is already taken care in the 1_artifactory-small.yaml for TEST environment or 1_artifactory-large.yaml for PROD in Step1 , and the default values in https://github.com/jfrog/charts/blob/master/stable/artifactory/values.yaml
+The tuning configuration in KB [How do I tune Artifactory for heavy loads?](https://jfrog.com/help/r/how-do-i-tune-artifactory-for-heavy-loads/how-do-i-tune-artifactory-for-heavy-loads) is already taken care in the 1_artifactory-small.yaml for TEST environment or 1_artifactory-large.yaml for PROD in Step1 , and the default values in https://github.com/jfrog/charts/blob/master/stable/artifactory/values.yaml